johnathanvman/F6/index.md

 							Entrys.push("I open the door to AMAP"+choose([", and walk inside.
 I'm greeted by ",", and make my way inside.
 I'm greeted by "])+"AHOS.
 With a naughty grin she asks if I need a bite!")
 							Entrys.push("I open the door to AMAP"+choose([", and walk inside.
 I'm greeted by ",", and make my way inside.
 I'm greeted by "])+"AHOS.
 While playing with her breasts she says I look hungry!")
 							Entrys.push("I open the door to AMAP"+choose([", and walk inside.
 I'm greeted by ",", and make my way inside.
 I'm greeted by "])+"AHOS.
 She shakes her tush at me and asks if she looks tasty!")
 							Entrys.push("I open the door to AMAP"+choose([", and walk inside.
 I'm greeted by ",", and make my way inside.
 I'm greeted by "])+"AHOS.
-While looking at me, she takes a meaty grip of her behind and says she's all mine!")
+While looking at me, she takes a meaty grip of her behind and offers herself to me!")
 						}else if(map[party.y][party.x].units[0].Positive){
 							Entrys.push("I open the door to AMAP"+choose([", and walk inside.
 I'm greeted by ",", and make my way inside.
 I'm greeted by "])+"AHOS "+choose(["cleaning up her home.","chopping up some carrots.","washing some dishes."," sweeping the floor."]))
 						}else if(map[party.y][party.x].units[0].Negative){